ian512549/new-nc-flix/README.md

 2. Query the database to find the oldest customer.

-3. Query the database to find the average rating of the movies released in the 1980s.
+3. Query the database to find the average rating of the movies released in the 1980s. **If there are any `null` ratings you should treat them as a 0 rating**

 4. The rise in living costs is affecting rentals, drop the cost of all rentals by 5% and display the updated table. **As this is a monetary value make sure it is rounded to 2 decimal places**